 The Artist’s Way – establish a morning practice that helps you clear a path for more creativity.
+The London Writer’s Salon Writers Hour is a great resource for those looking for structured time to get their morning pages (or other writing) done.

 Bird By Bird: Some Instructions on Writing and Life – Ann Lamott offers some great tips for the writer in you.